hbcbh1999/AIprojects/ML/README.md

-# Deep Learning
+# Machine Learning
-This is a list of my projects on Artificial Neural Networks.
+This is a list of my projects on Machine Learning.

 ## Implemeting neural networks from scratch